nishantsingh93/Deceptive-Visualization/README.md

 ### III.
 Analyzing Intermediate Versions of visualization:

+Colour Code is Same throughout the Visualization.
+The reason it has been done so that it is easier for the audience to remember states by colour.
+The colour code is given as follows:
+1) New Jersey - Light Teal
+2) Massachusetts - Red
+3) Maryland - Orange
+4) Alaska - Blue
+5) Oregon - Green
+6) Virginia - Purple
+7) South Carolina - Yellow

 **Visualization 1:**
 <img width="565" alt="screen shot 2017-11-17 at 2 02 26 am" src="https://user-images.githubusercontent.com/25557540/32941948-5e580f9e-cb3c-11e7-98a7-563646519a0c.png">